zhaaaa7/firs-repo/HTML/concepts.md

 ```
 <noscript>Sorry, your browser does not support JavaScript!</noscript>
  ```

+## canvas
+The HTML `<canvas>` element is used to **draw graphics, on the fly, via JavaScript**.
+The `<canvas>` element is only a **container** for graphics.
+You must use JavaScript to actually draw the graphics.

+## SVG
+* SVG stands for Scalable Vector Graphics
+* SVG is used to define graphics for the Web
+* SVG is a W3C recommendation

+1. The HTML <svg> element is a container for SVG graphics.
+2. SVG has several methods for drawing paths, boxes, circles, text, and graphic images.

+3. Differences Between SVG and Canvas
+* SVG is a language for describing 2D graphics in XML.
+* Canvas draws 2D graphics, on the fly (with a JavaScript).
+* SVG is XML based, which means that every element is available within the SVG DOM. **You can attach JavaScript event handlers for an element.**

+* In SVG, each drawn shape is remembered as an object.
+If attributes of an SVG object are changed, the browser can automatically re-render the shape.

+* Canvas is rendered pixel by pixel. **In canvas, once the graphic is drawn, it is forgotten by the browser**.
+If its position should be changed, the entire scene needs to be redrawn, including any objects that might have been covered by the graphic.

 ## accessibility
 1. The language is declared with the lang attribute.
 Declaring a language is important for accessibility applications (screen readers) and search engines: `<html lang=“en-US”> `